Masonic Library and Museum of Pennsylvania Media Kit

 • 9 of the 56 signers of the Declaration of Independence, including Benjamin Franklin

-• Athletes, including Shaquille O’Neal (basketball) and Scottie Pippin (basketball)
+• Athletes, including Shaquille O’Neal (basketball), Arnold Palmer (golf) and Scottie Pippin (basketball)

-• Musicians, including Johann Sebastian Bach, Wolfgang Amadeus Mozart and William “Count” Basie
+• Musicians, including Johann Sebastian Bach, Wolfgang Amadeus Mozart, William “Count” Basie and Brad Paisley

 • Writers, including Mark Twain and Oscar Wilde